-However, it is not the wild wild west of hit or miss uncertainty.
+However, leadership development is not the wild wild west of hit or miss uncertainty.
 After years of studying this subject, I am convinced that there are three major domains in which leaders need to grow and develop.
 They provide a filter for assessment and identifying needs.
-Those three domains: personal identity; robust skills; and spiritual authority.
-At some point I will write extensively about these three domains, but for now I offer them as a lens through which you might consider your personal development.
+Those three domains: personal identity; robust competency; and spiritual authority.
+At some point I will write extensively about these three domains, but for now I offer them as a lens through which you might consider your own personal development.

 Those of us who became leaders in the church or other ministry endeavors were trained with a bias on content, but not trained to lead.
 At Bible College or Seminary, we were taught Greek, Hebrew, Bible, Theology, and a host of other “...ologies.”
 We weren't trained to navigate the myriad expectations and challenges of leading people and organizations.

 This is my tribe and this is my story.
 We spent decades learning the hard way.
-We slogged our way through the trenches, foraging about in the weeds, and often fumbled the ball as we tried to figure out how to lead people effectively.
-Even when we figured out the basic stuff, we were thrown into the deep end pool to figure out how to thrive on a personal level while we gave our energies to helping others.
-I think most of us have learned that without robust skills, secure personal identity, and spiritual authority, leadership roles will eat your lunch and break your heart.
+We slogged our way through the trenches, foraged about in the weeds, and often fumbled the ball as we tried to figure out how to lead people effectively.
+Even when we figured out the basic stuff, we were thrown into the deep end of the pool to figure out how to thrive on a personal level while we gave our energies to helping others.
+I think most of us have learned that without robust competency, secure personal identity, and spiritual authority, leadership challenges will eat your lunch and break your heart.

 I make no claim to be an expert in the whole field of leadership.
 None of us are experts in what will be needed tomorrow.
-I just know that have been in the leadership development business for over 40 years and just maybe some of the things I've picked up will shorten your learning curve.
+I just know that I have been in the leadership development business for over 40 years and maybe some of the things I've picked up will shorten your learning curve.
 Just maybe one of those nuggets that helped me will unleash your impact and influence.
 (For a description on how these lessons emerged, see my "Launch Day" post.)